klich3/960-documentation/Documentation/text.md

 # Text Styles with 960.css

 960.css Grid Lightness Styles provides utility classes for styling text on your website.
 This guide covers the text-related classes available in the library.

-# This is a title with left alignment
-{: .txt@l }

-This is a paragraph with justified alignment and text transformation to uppercase.
-{: .txt@aj .txt@tu }

-This is a text with text overflow ellipsis.
-{: .txt@e }

-This is a text with underline text decoration.
-{: .txt@du }

 ## Text Classes